Alessandro Gazzi: Return to Bari

-On 22 June 2007 the co-ownership agreement was resolved in favor of Bari, and the player returned to Apulia.
+On 22 June 2007, the co-ownership agreement was resolved in favour of Bari, and the player returned to Apulia.
 On 22 September, during a game against Ravenna, he suffered an eye injury which forced him into hospital and resulted in two weeks on the sideline.
 On 21 November, he extended his contract with Bari until 2011.

 In the 2008–09 season, with 39 appearances, Gazzi was one of the most active players in the promotion of Bari into Serie A, coached by Antonio Conte.
-The following year he was a fixture of the team led by Giampiero Ventura, playing 32 games in the top flight.
-On 7 April 2010 he signed a further contract extension until 2013, and during 2011–2012, despite relegation, he was again an impressive player, with 31 games played.
-On 10 April 2011 he scored his first goal in Serie A against Catania.
+The following year, he was a fixture of the team led by Giampiero Ventura, playing 32 games in the top flight.
+On 7 April 2010, he signed a further contract extension until 2013, and during 2011–2012, despite relegation, he was again an impressive player, with 31 games played.
+On 10 April 2011, he scored his first goal in Serie A against Catania.

 Siena

-After the relegation of Bari in Serie B, there were rumours of a possible transfer to Chievo Verona and especially Torino, but on 11 August 2011 a transfer was formalised to Sienna, newly promoted to Serie A.
+After the relegation of Bari in Serie B, there were rumours of a possible transfer to Chievo Verona and especially Torino, but on 11 August 2011, a transfer was formalised to Sienna, newly promoted to Serie A.

 The anchor of the midfield, made his debut under Giuseppe Sannino on 11 September against Catania and scored his first goal for the bianconeri 20 November, in a home game against Atalanta.
 He played 33 games for the club, scoring 1 goal.

 Torino

-On 13 July 2012 Gazzi was sold to Torino for €2.5 million cash, plus Matteo Rubin to Sienna in co-ownership.
+On 13 July 2012, Gazzi was sold to Torino for €2.5 million cash, plus Matteo Rubin to Sienna in co-ownership.
 He officially debuted for Torino on 18 August 2012, in a Coppa Italia fixture against Lecce; his league debut for the Granata was on 26 August, against his former club, Siena.
 He scored his first goal for Torino on 30 September in a 1–5 win away against Atalanta.
 He concluded the 2012–13 season with 34 appearances and 2 goals - plus an appearance in Coppa Italia.
 On 28 August 2014 he made his debut in European competition in a 1–0 defeat of HNK Hajduk Split.
-In February 2015 he renewed his contract with the club until the end of the 2015–16 season.
+In February 2015, he renewed his contract with the club until the end of the 2015–16 season.